-Sailing with the Trust happens in three main ways...
+Sailing with the Trust happens in four main ways...

-We also have eight specialist Hansa dinghies in our fleet.
-These are all designed for sailors with disabilities, but can equally well be sailed by anyone.
+We also have nine specialist Hansa dinghies in our fleet.
+These are all designed for sailors with disabilities, but can equally well be sailed by anyone, young or old.
 We have single-handed boats and double-handed boats.
 The single-handed boats have different seating: some have deck chair type seats, and others have hard chair seats.
 According to your needs, we'll select a boat that suits you.
 All boats have a large keel, making them very stable and safe on the water.
 We can adjust the sails on all our boats such that we can sail under almost any wind conditions.

 Very similar to our single-handed Hansa dinghy is our double-seated Hansa.
 This offers the same sail adjustment and keel for stability, but is a larger boat.
 Our 303 Wide version also has an extra sail.
-Although larger, these boats are just as stable as the smaller ones and can be sailed by two children or adults together, or any combination.
+Although larger, these boats are just as stable as the smaller ones and can be sailed by two children or adults together, or any combination and are a more technical boat to sail